 During 2010-2011, Aspen entered into numerous transactions with its founder and then Chairman, Mr. Patrick Spada, and a corporation he controlled, HEMG.
 These transactions also occurred prior to 2010.
 In connection with the audit of Aspen's financial statements for 2010-2011, Aspen discovered in November, 2011 that HEMG had borrowed \$2,195,084 from it from 2005 to 2010 without Board of Directors authority.
 Aspen has been unable to reach any agreement with Mr. Spada concerning repayment and is considering its options.
 In connection with this loan, three of Aspen's directors pledged 2,209,960 shares of common stock (at the value of \$1.00 per share) to secure payment of this loan receivable.
 The directors are Mr. Michael Mathews, our Chairman and Chief Executive Officer, and Drs.
 Michael D'Anton and John Scheibelhoffer.
 Additionally, Mr. Spada has claimed that he and HEMG are owed approximately \$1,200,000; however, Mr. Spada has not instituted any litigation with respect to this claim.
 Aspen believes his claim is baseless and utterly without merit.
 In connection with the April Agreement (described below), Mr. Spada and HEMG agreed to not sue Aspen unless filing a counterclaim or cross-claim against Aspen if Aspen first sues them.
 See page 88 below.
-On August 16, 2012, following a series of discussions with the Staff of the SEC, the Board approved a write-off of this receivable.
-In connection with the write-off of this receivable, the disinterested directors concluded that it would be fundamentally unfair to retain the pledged shares due because the directors in pledging shares understood that the only risk they were taking involved either an unsuccessful suit to collect the receivable or the inability to collect any judgment, and not a voluntary write-off.
+On August 16, 2012, following a series of discussions with the Staff of the SEC, the Company determined that they should have expensed these amounts rather than report them as a secured receivable.
+In connection with this financial statement restatement, the disinterested directors concluded that it would be fundamentally unfair to retain the pledged shares due because the directors in pledging shares understood that the only risk they were taking involved either an unsuccessful suit to collect the receivable or the inability to collect any judgment.
 Accordingly, the Board concluded that the Pledge Agreement was null and void and directed that the shares be returned to each of the three directors.
 The three interested directors abstained on the matter.